joshjohanning/joshjohanning.github.io/_posts/2022-01-07-github-download-from-github-packages.md

 > https://github-registry-files.githubusercontent.com/445574648/92585100-6fe8-11ec-8a00-38630c14852f?X-Amz-Algorithm=AWS4-HMAC-SHA256&X-Amz-Credential=AKIAIWNJYAX4CSVEH53A%2F20220107%2Fus-east-1%2Fs3%2Faws4_request&X-Amz-Date=20220107T193611Z&X-Amz-Expires=300&X-Amz-Signature=96f4809aebb229ea01b80832c12e546810837194203927c39a31f2c875b177fd&X-Amz-SignedHeaders=host&actor_id=0&key_id=0&repo_id=445574648&response-content-disposition=filename%3Dherokupoc-1.0.0-202201071835.jar&response-content-type=application%2Foctet-stream

 Pretty nasty huh?
+It looks to be a timed download URL.

 After spending a few hours on this, there were a few ways I found to do this with various levels of monstrocities committed in finding.
 I'll start with the best / easiest and work my way down.

-## Mysteriously hidden CURL url
+## Mysteriously hidden URL to CURL

-In hindsight, it's so simple, yet it's not documented anywhere!
+In hindsight, it's so simple (at least for Maven), yet it's not documented anywhere!
 I was trying to use the `mvn dependency:get/copy` cli and kept getting stuck on a `401 unauthorized` error message.
 In the logs, I saw the URL to the `.jar` file I was trying to download and decided to paste that into my browser.
 I received a username/password basic auth prompt, and I simply pasted in my PAT as a password and I was able to download that file.

 Extrapulating to `curl`, this was how to replicate this in the command line: